Toxic Workplace Checklist

 3. Gossip Circulates Unchecked:

-Workplaces should prioritize direct and transparent communication.
+Workplaces should prioritise direct and transparent communication.
 When gossip becomes the primary mode of information dissemination, it erodes trust and promotes a culture of secrecy and misinformation.
 This doesn’t just affect interpersonal relations but can also lead to misinformed business decisions.
 An unchecked gossip culture often signals a lack of proper communication channels and a disregard for promoting a unified, cohesive team.

 4. Ambiguity in Communication: